-The Aptima HPV assay involves three main steps, which take place in a single tube: target capture; target amplification by Transcription-Mediated Amplification (TMA®);11 and detection of the amplification products (amplicon) by the Hybridization Protection Assay (HPA).12 The assay incorporates an Internal Control (IC) to monitor nucleic acid capture, amplification, and detection, as well as operator or instrument error.
+The Aptima HPV assay involves three main steps, which take place in a single tube: target capture; target amplification by Transcription-Mediated Amplification (TMA)24 and detection of the amplification products (amplicon) by the Hybridization Protection Assay (HPA).25 The assay incorporates an Internal Control (IC) to monitor nucleic acid capture, amplification, and detection, as well as operator or instrument error.

-Specimens are transferred to a tube containing specimen transport media (STM) that lyses the cells, releases the mRNA, and protects it from degradation during storage.
+Specimens are collected in or transferred to a tube containing specimen transport media (STM) that lyses the cells, releases the mRNA, and protects it from degradation during storage.
 When the Aptima HPV assay is performed, the target mRNA is isolated from the specimen by use of capture oligomers that are linked to magnetic microparticles.
 The capture oligomers contain sequences complementary to specific regions of the HPV mRNA target molecules as well as a string of deoxyadenosine residues.
-During the hybridization step, the sequence-specific regions of the capture oligomers bind to specific regions of the HPV mRNA target molecule.
-The capture oligomer:target complex is then captured out of solution by decreasing the temperature of the reaction to room temperature.
+During the hybridization step, the sequence-specific regions of the capture oligomer-target complex is then captured out of solution by decreasing the temperature of the reaction to room temperature.
 This temperature reduction allows hybridization to occur between the deoxyadenosine region on the capture oligomer and the poly-deoxythymidine molecules that are covalently attached to the magnetic particles.
-The microparticles, including the captured HPV mRNA target molecules bound to them, are pulled to the side of the reaction tube using magnets and the supernatant is aspirated.
+The microparticles, including the captured HPV mRNA target molecules bound to them, are pulled to the side of the reaction tube using magnets and the supernatent is aspirated.
 The particles are washed to remove residual specimen matrix that may contain amplification inhibitors.